-Action# Action Implementation Continue to provide down payment assistance and closing cost assistance to low-income first-time homebuyers through the First-Time Home Buyer Program, which is designed to provide assistance to lower-income persons for the down payment in the purchase of a home and facilitate economic mobility.
+Action# Action Implementation The County shall expedite affordable housing projects submitted from the sale of Surplus Property, where feasible.
+H-30 First Time Home Buyer Program.
+Continue to provide down payment assistance and closing cost assistance to low-income first-time homebuyers through the First-Time Home Buyer Program, which is designed to provide assistance to lower-income persons for the down payment in the purchase of a home and facilitate economic mobility.
 The County of Riverside shall increase the downpayment assistance program from \$75,000 a household to the lesser of \$100,000 or 20% of the sales price of the home.
 Additionally, the County shall expand eligibility of the program to households earning up to 120% of the County Area Median Income.
-Time Frame: Ongoing and as first-time homebuyers' applications are pursued and as funding is available.
+Implementing Resources: HOME, PLHA Responsible Agency: HHPWSHWS/Housing Authority Time Frame: Ongoing and as first-time homebuyers' applications are pursued and as funding is available.
 Quantified Objective: 50 low-income units.
 20 of which in areas of concentrated poverty.
-H-31 Acquisition/Rehabilitation of Senior/Affordable HousingPreservation of Naturally Occurring Affordable Housing Work with public or private sponsors to encourage acquisition/rehabilitation of existing multifamily units to be converted to senior deed restricted affordable housing with a portion of the units required to be reserved for households with incomes below 80 percent of the County median.
+H-31 Acquisition/Rehabilitation of Senior/Affordable HousingPreservation of Naturally Occurring Affordable Housing Work with public or private sponsors to encourage acquisition/rehabilitation of existing multifamily units to be converted to senior-deed restricted affordable housing with a-portion of the units required to be reserved for households with incomes below 80 percent of the County median.
 The intent of this is to reduce displacement risk for seniors and lower-income households by increasing the supply of affordable housing.
-Implementing Resources: Coachella Valley Catalyst Fund, HOME, CDBG, and other HUD and HCD grants as they become available.
-CDBG, HUD Responsible Agency: HHPWS-HWS / Housing Authority Time Frame: Ongoing.
+Implementing Resources: Coachella Valley Catalyst Fund, HOME, CDBG, and other HUD and HCD grants as they become available.; CDBG, HUD Responsible Agency: HHPWS-HWS / Housing Authority Time Frame: Ongoing.
 Annually meet with interested developers.
 Quantified Objective: 50 low-income units.
 15 of which in areas of high opportunity and 15 in concentrated areas of poverty.
 H-32 Replacement of Affordable Housing The County will require replacement housing units subject to the requirements of Government Code, section 65915, subdivision (c)(3) on sites identified in the site inventory when any new development (residential, mixed-use or non-residential) occurs on a site that has been occupied by or restricted for the use of lower-income households at any time during the previous five years.
-This requirement applies to: Non-vacant sites Vacant sites with previous residential uses that have been vacated or demolished Implementing Resources: General Fund Responsible Agency: Planning DepartmentTLMA Time Frame: The replacement requirement will be implemented immediately and applied as applications on identified sites are received and processed.
+This requirement applies to: Non-vacant sites Vacant sites with previous residential uses that have been vacated or demolished Implementing Resources: General Fund Responsible Agency: Planning Department TLMA Time Frame: The replacement requirement will be implemented immediately and applied as applications on identified sites are received and processed.
 Quantified Objective: In order to mitigate the loss of affordable housing units, require new housing developments to replace all affordable housing units lost due to new development.
-H-33 Emergency Rental Assistance Program The County will continue to implement the Emergency Rental Assistance Program (UnitedLift), and set aside a portion of the County's administrative fee to fund Riverside Legal Aid and the Fair Housing Counsel, to assist families going through the eviction process.
-Once the Emergency Rental Assistance Program is exhausted the County will work with local community groups on how to develop a more robust eviction prevention system based off of the lessons learned under UnitedLift.
-The County will use the data and the network of nonprofits cultivated under the UnitedLift program to develop an eviction prevention program that works to keep families housed.
-Implementing Resources: Emergency Solutions Grant, Emergency Food and Shelter Program, HOME Investment Partnership Program.
-Responsible Agency: HWS / Housing Authority Time Frame: Ongoing.
-Annually meet local community groups, launch the follow-up to UnitedLift in 2023.
-Explore additional funding as available.
+H-33 Emergency Rental Assistance Program Implementing Resources: Emergency Solutions Grant, Emergency Food and Shelter Program, HOME Investment Partnership Program.